 Stephen returns to Cantey Hanger and his native Fort Worth after nine years in Austin working for and representing the State of Texas.
 He served as Deputy Commissioner to Commissioner Toby Baker at the Texas Commission on Environmental Quality, and as an Assistant Attorney General under Attorney General Greg Abbott.
 He advises clients on state and federal environmental, energy, government, and regulatory matters.

 Brian attended Texas A&M School of Law in Fort Worth, earning a certificate in business law, serving as an editor on the Law Review, and graduating first in his class.
 Before joining the firm, he served as an assistant district attorney where he tried 17 cases to a jury and wrote six appellate briefs.
-He lives in Fort Worth with his wife Amy and daughter Marin.
+He lives in Fort Worth with his wife Amy and two daughters.

 Keegan obtained her J.D. from Texas Tech University School of Law, where she was elected president of her graduating class.
 She represents corporate and individual clients in both state and federal litigation proceedings and has first chair jury trial experience.
 Keegan handles a wide variety of disputes, but focuses her practice on healthcare, commercial, and transportation litigation.